Thursday, November 21, 2024

 It is believed, and with good suspicion, that Charles Taze Russell, founder of the JWs, got his doctrine against observing birthdays from his association with the Masonic Lodge, and directly from Islamic influence.
 Yes, there is an abundance of Islamic teaching veiled in many rituals of the Lodge.
 Muslims do not believe in observing birthdays and devout Caliphs do not observe the birthday of Mohammed.
 Russell had even more reason to crank out a doctrine against birthday celebration with his stand against Christmas, the alleged birthday of Jesus.
 It was from this event on December 25 that Russell forged his doctrine against pagan holidays and birthdays, all in one neat package.
 He could teach against the birthday of the Son of God and go back and pick up the ancient festival of the birthday of the sun, or sun god, and show where they were mixed.

-(1) Charles Taze Russell was never associated with the organization known as “Jehovah’s Witnesses”.
-Russell did not believe in such an organization, and preached against such a sectarian organization until the day he died.
-After Russell died, Rutherford, by means of deceit and legal trickery, gained control of the Watch Tower Bible and Tract Society, and used that legal entity to develop the sectarian organization that is now called “Jehovah’s Witnesses.”
+(1) Charles Taze Russell was never associated with the organization known as “Jehovah’s Witnesses”, and Russell was definitely never associated with such an authoritarian organization as the Masons.
+Russell did not believe in such organizations, and he preached against until the day he died.
+After Russell died, Rutherford, by means of deceit and legal trickery, gained control of the Watch Tower Bible and Tract Society, and used that legal entity to develop the sectarian, authoritarian organization that is now called “Jehovah’s Witnesses.”

 (2) Charles Taze Russell never promoted a belief against celebrating birthdays or Christmas at all, thus he never got such an idea from any studies he might have made concerning the Muslim religion.
 In fact, the “Daily Heavenly Manna” book that was published by the WTS in Russell’s time carried a page for recording birthdays opposite each date.
 Today, The Dawn Bible Students Association continues to publish this book with the similar format.